Wilbeibi/old_wiki/zh_CN/pages/notes.md

 and persistence.
 It's simple, elegant and newbie friendly.
 My notes are emphasized on concurrency part. [notes are here][tep]

+## Pro Git
++ Only covered the book's first three charpters.
+I wrote the note in 2012, and mostly are copy/paste from the book. [notes are here][progit]

 [tep]: ./readings/os_three_easy_pieces.md
+[progit]: ./readings/pro_git.md